History 105 SAMPLE Syllabus(subject to minor changes)

 Wednesday Group TWO History presentations

-Week 18 FINAL EXAM please refer to the Final Exam Study guide BB
+Week 18 FINAL EXAM please refer to the Final Exam Study guide CANVAS

 Academic Integrity and Code of Conduct